|The Complete Resource

 Since 1995 Community Works Institute has supported a wide variety of schools, regional programs and organizations.
 Our events, resources and publications have supported educators from across the US, Canada, and around the world.
 We provide local on site consulting services, in-services, and trainings each year across the U.S. and internationally.
 Our program fee schedule is available on request.

-Our annual Summer Institutes on Place, Service-Learning, and Sustainable Communities take place in Los Angeles and Vermont.
+Summer Institutes on Place, Service-Learning, and Sustainable Communities take place each year in Los Angeles and Vermont.
 Join with K-16 and community educators from around the world for a week of exploration, learning, and practical curriculum design.
 Limited space exists for CWI's Summer EAST and WEST Institutes on Service-Learning.
-These events are appropriate for K-16 and community educators and administrators. learn more l register online
+These events are appropriate for K-16 and community educators and administrators.

 “Wonderful!
 I found it delicious to find so many spirited educators who have a wide and deep understanding of the possibility of what education can be.”